lorrainescanlon/farmers-market-review/README.md

 #### Bugs Remaining
  - Validator error for google maps url.
 Bad Value error.
 The value for the location parameter is being passed with spaces, this isn't affecting the rendering of the maps however.
 It is something I hadn't anticipated.
 Adding a function to the market_detail view to remove spaces before passing the value to the maps url may work.
 Or creating a new variable for the url value as the location variable is used elsewhere on the market_detail template.

- - Errors on all auth signup template.
+ - Errors on all-auth signup template.
 Syntax rules as described in testing document which do not seem to affect the function of the form.

 ## Deployment